tobiasorstad/quarkus-javabin/README.md

 ## mockStatic

 Mockito also allows us to mock static methods.
 In the example repo we utilize a class with a static method to verify if a Quarkus security identity contains a specific role.
 This can be hard to test for, so it could be easier to mock this method.
-If we have defined our method like the following:
+If we extend the getEmployee method to also check the user's credential like this:

 ```
-public class EmployeeService {
 public Employee getEmployeeAuth(String id) {
     if(UserAccess.isAdmin(securityIdentity)){
         return employeeApi.getEmployee(id);
     }
     else throw new ForbiddenException("You don't have access!");
 }
-}
 ```

-With a simple static method looking like this:
+With the UserAccess class looking like this:
 ```
+public class UserAccess {

     public static boolean isAdmin(SecurityIdentity securityIdentity){
         return securityIdentity.hasRole("EmployeeAdmin");
+    }
 }
 ```

 We can mock the call to isAdmin with Mockito's mockStatic function, demonstrated in this test: